prymitive/karma/docs/CONFIGURATION.md

   when connecting to Prometheus API if `source` field in alert uses addresses not reachable from karma.
   All regexes are anchored, `${N}` syntax can be used for capture groups.
+  You can rewrite uri to an empty string to disable connecting to that specific Prometheus instance.

 Defaults: